 Fourth, choose things that glow and sparkle.
 Candles, miniature lights, glittery balls…

 Lastly, add stockings!
 What Christmas mantel is complete without stockings!
 Needs ideas?
-Then run over to our post, Stockings, Stockings Everywhere and find tutorials there!
+Then run over to our post, DIY Christmas Stockings and find tutorials there!

 Now that you have the basics, here is the fun part…inspiration!
 Don’t try to copy one of these mantels piece for piece, that’s not what the holidays is about.
 Take bits and pieces and ideas here and there, and blend them together for your own Christmas creative mantel.

-Our first inspirational holiday mantel from HGTV is an idea I am using in my home this year… We just did a post on chalkboard paint over at DYSS, and I am now a little obsessed… My plan is to paint an old frame white, add a little glitter paint, then paint mdf or thin plywood with the chalkboard paint and frame it.
+This inspirational holiday mantel from HGTV is an idea I have used in my own home… I am still a little obsessed with chalkboards!
+My plan next time is to paint an old frame white, add a little glitter paint, then paint mdf or thin plywood with the chalkboard paint and frame it.
 This will be my statement piece!

 Another example of a good budget minded statement piece for your mantel, and the greens could come from your yard or tree trimmings… or even fresh herbs from the grocery store… From Midwest Living.